JosephLimWeiJie/cs50w/capstone/README.md

 + **Review**
     + Add/Edit review for a listing
     + Notifies the listing's poster whenever an add/edit operation is done
+    + Leaves a rating score for each listing
 + **Search**
     + Filter by listing's category
     + Sort by listing's popularity, price or by most recent